University of Oregon Visa Sponsorship Jobs USA

 How do I find open jobs at University of Oregon that offer visa sponsorship?

-How do I approach the application process at University of Oregon as an international candidate?
+How do I approach the application timeline when targeting University of Oregon for H-1B sponsorship?